 Unfortunately, the situation with the Delta variant has been rapidly evolving.
 Communities are struggling, our hospitals are at capacity, and very sadly, we are seeing too many fatalities.
 Our children are at lower risk, but are still unvaccinated and vulnerable.

 At present, every corner of our state is contending with ICUs reaching capacity.
 This means that not only will COVID-19 patients have a hard time getting the emergency treatment they need, but so too will the rest of the population that may require a stay at the ICU for any number of reasons, like a heart attack, stroke, or even an auto or workplace accident.
-Last month, the Oregon National Guard was deployed to hospitals around the state to assist our medical workers dealing with the recent surge.
+This month, the Oregon National Guard was deployed to hospitals around the state to assist our medical workers dealing with the recent surge.